 Why not give it a try?

 Creating online training that fits the needs of your charity perfectly takes a bit of planning, but it doesn’t need to be difficult or costly.
-If you’re interested in exploring an authoring tool and LMS from a company that values building supportive relationships with charities, book a free demonstration now with one of our friendly sales team here at Nimble.
+If you’re interested in exploring an authoring tool and LMS from a company that values building supportive relationships with charities,chat with one of our friendly sales team here at Nimble.